 - Understand the seasonal flow of your business

-- Understand the key metrics in your business: revenue, costs, profitability, etc.
+- Understand the key metrics of your financial health: revenue, costs, profitability, etc.

-It’s a role that takes the curiosity and drive to always get to the bottom of unresolved questions—and the willingness to do a little sleuthing when numbers don’t add up.
-It also involves a great deal of trust.
-Not only are you entrusting your bookkeeper with sensitive data, you are relying on their accuracy.
-A good bookkeeper never cuts corners, and they are indispensable to business owners who want to spend time growing their business, instead of maintaining it.
+Why is this important?
+Not only are you entrusting your bookkeeper with sensitive data, you are relying on their accuracy to maintain the financial records for your business.
+A good bookkeeper never cuts corners, and they are indispensable to small business owners who want to spend time growing their business, instead of maintaining it.

 At Bench, our bookkeepers take pride in providing professional, high quality service for their clients.
 Read some of our recent reviews and see what it could be like having Bench on your books.